richardgill/issue-template-check/docs/concepts/data-model.md

 }
 ```

+While the API supports the object type, the Web UI and CLI do not expose it as an option yet.
+There is still work in progress.

+In the Web UI, object fields can be created implicitly by creating columns with dotted names.
+For example columns "user.id" and "user.name" will result in a column "user" of type "object" with the fields "id" and "name" in it, while "user.details.address" will create a nested object "details" within the object "user".

+At the moment Xata does not provide automatic schema expansion from JSON objects.
+The object's structure must be explicitly defined with matching columns in the schema.
+In case an incoming record contains a JSON object that does not comply with the defined schema, the record will be rejected.
+Alternatively, JSON content can be stored in text columns.

 ### link

 The `link` type represents a link to another table.
 See the [links and relations](#links-and-relations) section for more information.